 International Physics & Astronomy Educator Program

 LIGO's International Physics and Astronomy (IPA) program for educators is an exciting one-week intensive program geared towards high school educators from around the world.
 Based at the LIGO Hanford Observatory, the IPA program offers participants opportunities to discuss with and hear from experts in modern physics and astronomy, tour sites of historic and scientific interest, and test out classroom activities that they can use in their home institutions.
 Topics of discussion range from nuclear physics to the emerging fields of gravitational wave and multi-messenger astronomy.
 The intent of the IPA program is to promote the teaching of modern physics in high schools by providing teachers with the opportunity to deepen their physics knowledge and fuel their passion for physics in an environment where teachers from around the world can exchange knowledge and experience.

-Since the IPA is offered in English, applicants should be fluent in speaking and writing the English language.
+Since the IPA program is offered in English, applicants should be fluent in speaking and writing the English language.

 The fee for the program is $300, which is a small fraction of the full program cost.
 The fee helps cover participant accommodations, meals, and transportation to and from LIGO.
 Remaining costs are covered by LIGO and other supporters.

 Participants are responsible for arranging and paying for their travel to and from the Tri-Cities, WA, including visas if necessary.
 Please be mindful of your local travel restrictions and requirements.
 For those flying in for the program, ground transportation to and from the Tri-Cities Airport in Pasco, WA will be provided by LIGO.

 - November 1, 2023 - Applications open